18F/api-standards/README.md

 We recommend using [api.data.gov](https://api.data.gov/about/) as a layer between your API and users.
 This API Management service provides:
 * API key management
 * rate limiting (throttling)
-* gathering usage statistics (analaytics)
+* gathering usage statistics (analytics)

 Keys managed by api.data.gov can be re-used with other APIs hosted by this service, which reduces complexity for users.
 This service also allows the use of a DEMO_KEY for unauthenticated access, without keys.
-(And example of this is the [FBOpen API](https://pages.18f.gov/fbopen/apidocs/).)

 This allows newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.